DhruvBhatnagar99/PowerBI-Project-Revenue-Insights-in-Hospitality-Domain-Dashboard/README.md

 1. Visualized revenue trends across different booking sources and periods.
 2. Insights into the impact of room types, packages, and pricing on revenue.
-3. Interactive visualizations for easy exploration.

-Designed for revenue managers and hotel professionals, the dashboard provides actionable insights for revenue optimization.
-This project showcases my data analysis skills while offering a valuable tool for enhancing revenue strategies in the hospitality industry.
+Designed for revenue managers and hotel professionals, this dashboard provides actionable insights for revenue optimization.